U.S. Energy Information Administration logo

 Gasoline explained Regional gasoline price differences

 Gasoline prices vary over time and among states and regions.
-In addition to differences in state and local taxes, other factors contribute to regional differences in gasoline prices, including distance from supply, supply disruptions, and retail competition and operating costs.
+In addition to differences in state and local taxes, other factors contribute to regional differences in gasoline prices, including distance from supply, supply disruptions, retail competition, and operating costs.

 Data source: U.S. Energy Information Administration Retail regular gasoline prices